 Facing higher business loan interest rates and restrictive access to financing, SMEs can instead tap on other non-mainstream ways to access financing including crowd funding and government aided financing schemes.

-Alternatively, SMEs can make direct comparisons through business loan Singapore comparison portals to source for the most optimized loan options available.
+Alternatively, SMEs can make direct comparisons through business loan comparison portals to source for the most optimized loan options available.

 Slower VC funding for startups